maikg/JSONSchema/README.md

     *   Specify the expected amount of items in the array (either exact or through a minimum and/or maximum).
     *   Specify the expected type/value at a certain index.
 *   Better error messages.
+*   Extend multiple type support to aggregate types as well.